Priests for an Apostolic Age Catholic Conference

 JANUARY 24-26, 2023

-Register now and save $50.
-Don’t miss this opportunity for fellowship and camaraderie among other mission-minded priests as you gain vital skills to send your community into the world equipped to share the good news.Register Now
+We are excited for priests and deacons to contribute to the needed apostolic shift in Church leadership.
+Don’t miss this opportunity for fellowship and camaraderie among other mission-minded clergy as you gain vital skills to send your community into the world equipped to share the good news.Register Now